snakedye/kile/README.md

 - rust
 - scdoc ( optional for man page )

-## How does it work?

-kile creates a dynamic layout of window layouts from an inner and outer layout.

 ## Option
 - **layout (string)** :
 The layout namespace used to determine which layout should arrange this output.